 Put some effort into it!

-I’ll provide some starter/theme sentences to help you focus your writing, and let you provide the Good Stuff.
+I’ll provide some examples to help you focus your writing, and let you provide the Good Stuff.
 The Good Stuff are the details: “That time you skipped your night out with the boys to take me to the Opera show was a turning point in the way I viewed our relationship.
 At that point, I felt like I mattered to you.”

 Tell your special one exactly how you feel and what they do that triggers those feelings in you.
 Yeah yeah, no one can “make” you feel a certain way, but they can certainly help you to set the conditions for letting the feelings flow.
 Own your feelings, and thank your special one for being there to share your special times.